cvscientist/Classifiers_Multi_layer_perceptron/README.md

 ## Part 3: dim_reduction.ipynb
 In this, I have worked on the dimensionality reduction.
 Two methods will be introduced - principle component analysis (PCA) and t-distributed stochastic neighbor embedding (tSNE).

-## Task 4: Fundamental Questions on Deep learning
+## Part 4: Fundamental Questions on Deep learning
 In this, I have answered questions related to machine learning basics and training of neural networks.